Sessions

 • Token usage — prompt/completion token counts updated in real time

-Cancellation goes through session/cancel (a JSON-RPC notification, no response) — Ctrl+C in the TUI or the Cancel button in the web UI sends it.
+Cancellation goes through session/cancel (a JSON-RPC notification, no response) — Ctrl+C in the TUI sends it.
 The in-flight session/prompt then resolves with stopReason: "cancelled" and any partial output is preserved in the conversation history.

 Session IDs